Derek-Wen/top50-spotify-quiz/README.md

 A recommendation system was developed using k-Nearest Neighbors (k-NN):

-* Numeric features were scaled using a StandardScaler.
+* All numerical features scaled using StandardScaler to ensure equal influence in distance calculations
+* Each song is represented by a numeric feature vector
 * k-NN identifies tracks similar to a user-selected song.
+* Similarity measured using Euclidean distance after scaling

 **Model Artifacts:**